tsipkens/cmap/README.md

 ### colorbrewer

 Colormaps by Cynthia Brewer and Mark Harrower.
 More information available at http://colorbrewer2.org/.
 Released under an [Apache License](https://www.apache.org/licenses/LICENSE-2.0.txt).
-For diverging colormaps, the order of colors was made consistent with the the colormap names.
+For diverging colormaps, the order of colors was made consistent with the colormap names.
 For sequential colormaps, orders were adjusted such that darkest colors appear first.
 Original colormaps can be restored by using MATLAB's built-in `flipud(...)` function of the altered colormaps.

 ### cmasher

 A collection of scientific colormaps for making accessible, informative and _cmashing_ plots in Python.
-More information available at https://github.com/1313e/CMasher and https://cmasher.readthedocs.io/.
+More information is available at https://github.com/1313e/CMasher and https://cmasher.readthedocs.io/.
 Released under a [BSD 3-Clause License](https://github.com/1313e/CMasher/blob/master/LICENSE).

 ### turbo